dunkelstern/osmgeocoder/README.md

 - Body:
     - `address`: (required) User input / address to convert to coordinates
     - `center`: (optional) Array with center coordinate to sort matches
-    - `country`: (optional) ISO Country code, use only if no center coordinate is available
+    - `country`: (optional) ISO Country code, use only if no center coordinate is available as it slows down the geocoder massively.
 - Response: Array of objects
     - `address`: Fully written address line, formatted by country standards
     - `lat`: Latitude